lonhattan007/numbers_evaille/README.md

 This program is written to solve the Numbers Evaille problem:

 Given a pack of cards with unique numbers and a required goal card from the pack.
 The cards are categorized into ranks.
-Find 4 cards of whose ranks differ from each other and the goal number card's rank, such that the sum of the 4 cards is equal to the goal card's number.
+Find 4 cards of whose ranks differ from each other, such that the sum of the 4 cards is equal to the goal card's number.

 ## Status